 Oh how we love book-making in preschool (and my kindergarten students loved it too)!
 Homemade emergent readers help teach children important early skills, and they’re very meaningful to the kids.
-This free printable apple counting book has been used by a variety of students over my years as a teacher.

 Apple Counting Book

 Typing it out seems to take longer than actually making the book does!
 Here’s a short video that shows you what I mean: